khanh1998/raft-go/note.md

     membership -> add/remove server
     stop channel

-- use env variable for rpc and http timeout
 - write a db engine
 - compare and set
 - upgrade rpc to gRPC